nigarkhas/My-first-zombie-game/README.md

 # Mini-Zombie-Attack
 My first game on C++ using SFML.
-Please, make sure that you installed SFML SDK and changed the SFML folder's path in project's properties to yours.
+Please, make sure that you have installed SFML SDK and changed the SFML folder's path in project's properties to yours.
 Here is a documentation that can help you to install SFML SDK: https://www.sfml-dev.org/tutorials/2.5/start-vc.php